-Investigative Panels that review reports of Academic Honesty Violations will consist of a representative of the Undergraduate Academic Policy Committee (UAPC) or the Graduate Studies Committee (GSC), an elected faculty member from the student's academic school, and 2 students from a trained pool of 10-15 members representing a range of academic standing, co-curricular involvement, and degree program.
-The AVPAA or designee will attend the investigative panel in an ex-officio role.
+Investigative Panels that review reports of Academic Honesty Violations will consist of a representative of the Undergraduate Academic Policy Committee (UAPC) or the Graduate Studies Committee (GSC), an elected faculty member from the student's academic school, and two students from a trained pool of 10-15 members representing a range of academic standing, co-curricular involvement, and degree program.
+The Executive Director of the Owen Center, or designee, will attend the investigative panel in an ex-officio role.
 To provide a timely response, the panel may need to convene using Skype or teleconferencing.